-Spring in 2021, many exciting translated Japanese novels will be released.
+In 2021, many exciting translated Japanese novels will be released.
 From the long-awaited Haruki Murakami’s new book to the first English edition of the best selling book in Japan, let’s dive into the world of Japanese literature.
-Here we introduce 10 translated Japanese novels coming out this spring which will keep you busy for a while!
+Here we introduce 10 translated Japanese novels coming out this year which will keep you busy for a while!

 - 1.Heaven by Mieko Kawakami